walles/headsetharry/README.md

 5. ```git push --tags```

 # TODO Before Releasing on Android Market
-* Add pre-commit and pre-push hooks that run lint, Findbugs and unit tests, possibly copy from Battery Logger.
-* Protect the master branch on GitHub
 * Add a license and put copyright headers in all files
 * Properly internationalize LanguagesPreference.java
 * Verify that we work OK even for locales that we don't have any